$\mathrm{G}$-theory of $\mathbb{F}_1$-algebras I: the equivariant Nishida problem: Abstract

 \section{Abstract}

-We develop a version of $\G$-theory for $\F_1$-algebras and establish its first properties.
+We develop a version of $\G$-theory for an $\F_1$-algebra (i.e., the $\K$-theory of pointed $G$-sets for a pointed monoid $G$) and establish its first properties.
 We construct a Cartan assembly map to compare the Chu--Morava $\K$-theory for finite pointed groups with our $\G$-theory.
 We compute the $\G$-theory groups for finite pointed groups in terms of stable homotopy of some classifying spaces.
-We also construct combinatorial Grayson operations on them.
-We discuss how our formalism is relevant to the Equivariant Nishida Problem - it asks whether $\SS^G$ admits operations that endow $\oplus_n\pi_{2n}(\SS^G)$ with a pre-$\lambda$-ring structure, where $G$ is a finite group and $\SS^G$ is the $G$-fixed point spectrum of the equivariant sphere spectrum.
+We introduce certain Loday--Whitehead groups over $\F_1$ that admit functorial maps into classical Whitehead groups under some reasonable hypotheses.
+We initiate a conjectural formalism using combinatorial Grayson operations to address the Equivariant Nishida Problem - it asks whether $\SS^G$ admits operations that endow $\oplus_n\pi_{2n}(\SS^G)$ with a pre-$\lambda$-ring structure, where $G$ is a finite group and $\SS^G$ is the $G$-fixed point spectrum of the equivariant sphere spectrum.